 - Need to perform an emergency C-section

 However, it’s worth noting that the external cephalic version isn’t possible in all cases of breech presentation.
-There are a series of contraindications for this technique, among which are, for example:

 - Placenta previa